ASMLAB/asmlab.github.io/content/research/MITgcm/install.md

 jupyter lab
 ```

 This will open the web browser and launch `jupyterlab`.
+If not, you may look for the url with `localhost` in the terminal, copy and paste to the web browser.

 It consists of cells where you can do either coding, writing markdown, or just writing plain text.
 For more information, you can refer to its [documentation](https://jupyterlab.readthedocs.io/en/latest/).

 There are other interfaces that you can do python coding.
 If you are familiar with one of them, you can use it!